markmoxon/elite-compendium-bbc-master/README.md

 According to [GitHub's licensing documentation](https://docs.github.com/en/free-pro-team@latest/github/creating-cloning-and-archiving-repositories/licensing-a-repository), this means that "the default copyright laws apply, meaning that you retain all rights to your source code and no one may reproduce, distribute, or create derivative works from your work".

-The reason for this is that the Universe Editor is intertwined with the original Elite source code, and the original source code is copyright.
+The reason for this is that the Compendium code is intertwined with the original Elite source code, and the original source code is copyright.
 The whole site is therefore covered by default copyright law, to ensure that this copyright is respected.

 Under GitHub's rules, you have the right to read and fork this repository... but that's it.
 No other use is permitted, I'm afraid.